-The survey area, consisting of 15 project lines and 5 crossing lines, were completed in 1 single acquisition day, the 7th of October 2019.
-Mobilization from Gardermoen, Norway was done on the 6th of October in one flight.
-The survey was done in one single flight with take-off and landing at Groningen Airport.
-The return flight to Rakkestad, Norway was done in one flight on the 8th of October.
+Mobilization from Rakkestad, Norway to Groningen Airport, The Netherlands was done on the 6th of September 2021.
+The survey, consisting of 13 project lines and 5 crossing lines, was done in one single flight with take-off and landing at Groningen Airport, also on the 6th of September 2021.
+The return flight to Rakkestad, Norway was done the next day, on the 7th of September 2021.

-Due to uncertainties in tidal level forecasts, the survey was started a few minutes before the predicted start time of the accepted tidal window.
-The first 3 flight lines were then recaptured at the end of the acquisition flight to ensure that these lines were captured at an acceptable tidal level at either the start or the end of the acquisition flight.
-When analyzing actual tidal levels after completion of the acquisition, it is clear that the actual tidal window was not significantly shifted in time compared to the forecasted values.

-All lines, including crossing lines, are captured at the accepted water level of -70 cm NAP or lower.
+Due to uncertainties in tidal level forecasts, the survey was started 15 minutes before the predicted start time of the accepted tidal window.
+The first surveyed flight lines were then planned to be re-captured at the end of the acquisition flight to ensure that these lines were flown at an acceptable tidal level at either the start or the end of the acquisition flight.
+When analyzing actual tidal levels during the acquisition, it became clear that the real tidal window started approximately 30 min later than predicted prior to take-off.
+Because of this, the first 6 surveyed flight lines were re-flown.
+All lines, including crossing lines, are captured at the accepted water level of -70 cm NAP or lower at Nes, Lauwersoog and Schiermonnikoog.
+Holwerd, with a significant deviation in measurements from forecasted values has been disregarded in the calculations.
 See table on the next page for details.